 Business is becoming increasingly about collaboration.
 Harvard Business Review has found that over the past two decades the amount of time that employees spent on collaborative activities has increased by over 50%.
 This increase in collaboration means that the ability of teams to work well together has also increased in importance.
 What helps define a team’s success?
+How do you develop a high performing team?
 Let’s look at some of the characteristics of high-performing teams.

 A team must be able to communicate regularly, honestly and openly with one another.
 A team should feel comfortable sharing hard truths and constructive feedback about how to improve.
 A solid foundation of trust and understanding among the team members will help ensure that they are receptive to what others on the team have to say.
 You can help your team members get to know one another by doing team-building activities or through using personality assessments (like AcuMax) to allow employees to get some insight into how their teammates work and think.
 Having that additional insight into how others work can help create a communications style and cadence that works for the entire group.